-Week 6 (October 11) Basics of the Second Industrial Revolution Main subjects: The canonical Second Industrial Revolution in manufacturing (via Carnegie) and distribution (via Marshall Fields) Assigned readings: Excerpts from Lewis Atherton materials on early CXIX country storekeeping.
-Articles from Hunt's Merchants Magazine on Philadelphia dry goods stores in the 1850s.
-Articles from Chicago newspapers and magazines on Marshall Fields ca. 1870 and 1900.
-In-class slide-show: Oil and Rockefeller in a second light NB: Students who need to be out of town at sundown for the religious holiday should please be in touch with the instructor in advance to make arrangements.
-Week 7 (October 18) The SIR inside the firm and inside industries Main subjects: Significance of SIR for organization of production and workplace relations Assigned readings: David Montgomery "The Foreman's Brains Are Under the Workman's Cap," from his Fall of the House of Labor.
-Congressional testimony from the hearings on the Homestead strike.
-Frederick Taylor excerpts from Shop Management (1903) and related sources.
-Assigned video: "Steel: From Start to Finish"YouTube video In-class video: "Steel: From Start to Finish", possibly also "The "River Ran Red" Week 8 (October 25) The SIR embedded Main subjects: Some political context for the developing regulation of competitive behavior.
+Week 8 The SIR embedded (October 24) Main subjects: Some political context for the developing regulation of competitive behavior.
 Legal and financial contexts for business development (including corporate bankruptcy in late nineteenth-century America, also developments in the legal status of corporations).
 What became of the SIR.
 Assigned readings: Legal documents organizing the Standard Oil Trust.
 Thomas Navin and Marian Sears, "The Rise of a Market for Industrial Securities 1887-1902".
 Excerpts from Louis Brandeis, Other People's Money (1914).
 In-class handouts: Excerpts from John Sherman's speech on the Senate floor and from the Sherman Anti-Trust Act of 1890.
 Statistics on the Great Merger Movement.
 Perhaps also excerpts from Northern Securities Co. v.
 U.S. Interlocking directorates exhibits from the Pujo Commission report.
-Week 9 (November 1) More of the same (SIR) or something different?
+Week 9 (October 31) More of the same (SIR) or something different?
 Main subjects: Alternative industrial models.
 The Ford Motor Company as a manufacturing enterprise.
 [The distribution enterprises of Sears and the Book-of-the-Month-Club.]
 Assigned readings: Statistics on the Great Merger Movement ?
 Excerpts from John Brown, The Baldwin Locomotive Works, 1831-1914 and Thomas Kinney, The Carriage Trade.
-Colvin, "Building an Automobile Every 40 Seconds" In-class handouts: The original ASCAP contract (with a Broadway restaurant in New York), the 1932 ASCAP contract with the NBC radio network, and Spotify's press release concerning Taylor Swift In-class slide show: Making cars (and making men) at Ford Week 10 (November 8) The Twenties as a Time Main subjects: Structural change in the economy.
+Colvin, "Building an Automobile Every 40 Seconds" In-class handouts: The original ASCAP contract (with a Broadway restaurant in New York), the 1932 ASCAP contract with the NBC radio network, and Spotify's press release concerning Taylor Swift In-class slide show: Making cars (and making men) at Ford Week 10 (November 7) The Twenties as a Time Main subjects: Structural change in the economy.
 Change in available technology and infrastructure.
 Human resource management as industrial practice.
 Innovations in distribution.
 Boom times (including in the financial services industries).
 Assigned readings: Sumner Slichter, "The Current Labor Policies of American Industries," Quarterly Journal of Economics 43 (May 1929), Robert E. Wood memorandum.
 Curtis Publishing Company, "Where Do the Best Customers Live?"
 Excerpts from the 1926 Sears Catalogue.
 Initial Book-of-the-Month Club advertisement.
-Excerpts (on 1920s Wall Street) from John Kenneth Galbraith, The Great Crash.
+Excerpts (on 1920s Wall Street) from John Kenneth Galbraith, The Current Current.
+Great Crash.
 In-class handouts from Paul David and Gavin Wright, "Early Twentieth Century Productivity Growth Dynamics: An Inquiry into the Economic History of 'Our Ignorance'", possibly others.

-Week 11 (November 15) Crashes, Contexts, and Creation both in the Large and in the Small Main subjects: Changes in finance and firm-level organization and incentives.
+Week 11 Crashes, Contexts, and Creation both in the Large and in the Small (November 14) Main subjects: Changes in finance and firm-level organization and incentives.
 The Great Depression and contractionary dynamics.
 The New Deal and Business as a general matter.
-Bleak times as good times for innovators..
-Changed conditions on the labor management front.
-Assigned readings: Further excerpts from Galbraith, The Great
+Bleak times as good times for innovators Changed conditions on the labor management front.
+Assigned readings: Further excerpts from Galbraith, The Great Crash (1955).

-Crash (1955).
 Excerpts from Adolf Berle and Gardiner Means, The Modern Corporation and Private Property.
 Contemporary reports on the Flint Sit-Down Strike of 1936-37.
 LaFollette Committee affidavits including those of Victor Reuther and Genora Johnson.
 In-class handouts: Tables and Figures from Timothy Bresnahan and Daniel Raff, "Intra-Industry Heterogeneity and the Great Depression" and "Technological Heterogeneity", perhaps others.